 1. Tickets sell out really quickly on weekends

 The weekends and holidays draw in huge crowds so the chances of being able to snag a ticket on the day itself is extremely low.
 Be sure to make an advanced booking on KTM’s website to secure your seat on the train and avoid any travel delays.

 2. Arrive 30 minutes before train departure

 Give yourself ample time to clear customs and immigration.
-We whizzed through it because there was hardly anyone but on a busy day, it could take a while.
+You may whizz through during off-peak hours, but on a busy day, it could take a while.
 Stay one step ahead of any unexpected complications that might further delay the process.

-The trains open for boarding 30 minutes before departure and leave on the dot!
+The trains open for boarding 30 minutes before departure and gates close 10 minutes before departure!
 No ticket refunds will be given if you miss your train so, kiasu a bit lah.